kubecost/docs/aws-cloud-integrations.md

     * The athena database name is available as the value (physical id) of `AWSCURDatabase` in the CloudFormation stack created above (in [Step 2: Setting up Athena](#Step-2:-Setting-up-Athena))
 * `athenaTable` the name of the table created by the Athena setup
   * The table name is typically the database name with the leading `athenacurcfn_` removed (but is not available as a CloudFormation stack resource)
+* `athenaWorkgroup` The workgroup assigned to be used with Athena.
+If not specificed, defaults to `Primary`

 > **Note**: Make sure use only underscore as a delimiter if needed for tables and views, using dash will not work even though you might be able to create it see [docs](https://docs.aws.amazon.com/athena/latest/ug/tables-databases-columns-names.html).